(Last updated on August 5, 2024.)

 • MusicXML file(*.xml)

 JapoScore Imports files in MusicXML format.
-MusicXML is one of standard music formats supported by major score maker applications.
+MusicXML is a standard music format supported by major scoremaker software.

 • JapoScore file(*.sscx)

 JapoScore’s score file format.
-This file format contains complete original musicxml data and JapoScore specific data.
-You can restore original musicxml data by export commands.
+This file format contains complete original musicxml data and JapoScore-specific data.
+You can restore original musicxml data by exporting musicXML commands.

 • PDF format(*.pdf)